PKPakpoom/PKPakpoom/README.md

 # About Me

 My name is Pakpoom Khongsotthi (Pai) from Thailand.
-I'm just an ordinary guy with an interest in coding. 🤓🤓🤓
+I'm just an ordinary guy with an interest in coding.

+# Favorite emoji

+My favorite is 🤓🤓🤓.